leoshan/ec2pptpvpn/README.md

 # 6. Use iPad or iPhone to connect the vpn.
-server: Public DNS or Public IP account & password: use the name and password in /etc/ppp/chap-secrets secret rank: None (No use OpenSSL command) or Auto (use OpenSSL command create password) Sent all flows: Yes
+server: Public DNS or Public IP account & password: use the name and password in /etc/ppp/chap-secrets secret rank: None (No use OpenSSL) or Auto (Use OpenSSL command create password) Sent all flows: Yes